Illinois Sports Betting

 Features abound with everything you need to get down to business being easily accessible to boot.
 Top options include live betting, where you can stay on top of current offerings with ease.
 Placing bets is a snap, and winning wagers are paid out in a flash.
 The same holds true for all of the other markets and bet types available.

-An exclusive sign-up offer is available for our readers.
-To download, just click here to visit DraftKings.
-You’ll get $50 in free bets for doing so, as well as a 20% match on your first deposit up to $1,000.
-Once you’ve registered your account, you need to visit DraftKings at Casino Queen (200 S Front St, East St Louis) to finalize your registration.
+An exclusive deposit offers is available for our readers.
+You’ll get a $50 free bet for doing so, as well as a 20% match on your first deposit up to $1,000.